Pharma LOE: What is Your Plan After Loss of Brand Exclusivity?

 OptimizeRx Guest Contributor

-Medication switching by pharmacies can be one of the biggest challenges faced by LOE (loss of exclusivity) brands with the entrance of new generics in the marketplace.
+Medication switching by pharmacies can be one of the biggest challenges faced by loss of exclusivity (LOE) brands following patient expiration and the entrance of new generics in the marketplace.

 1. Create an over-the-counter formulation